-During menstrual periods, your uterus contracts to help expel its lining.
+During your menstrual period, your uterus contracts to help expel its lining.
 Hormone-like substances (prostaglandins) involved in pain and inflammation trigger the uterine muscle contractions.
-Higher levels of prostaglandins are associated with more severe menstrual cramps.
+Higher levels of prostaglandins are associated with more-severe menstrual cramps.

-Many experts believe that severe contractions constrict the blood vessels feeding the uterus.
-The resulting pain can be compared to the angina that occurs when blocked coronary arteries starve portions of the heart of food and oxygen.
+Severe contractions may constrict the blood vessels feeding the uterus.
+The resulting pain can be compared to the chest pain that occurs when blocked blood vessels starve portions of the heart of food and oxygen.

 - Endometriosis.
 In this painful condition, the tissue that lines your uterus becomes implanted outside your uterus, most commonly on your fallopian tubes, ovaries or the tissue lining your pelvis.

 - Uterine fibroids.
 These noncancerous growths in the wall of the uterus may be the cause of pain.

 - Adenomyosis.
 In this condition, the tissue that lines your uterus begins to grow into the muscular walls of the uterus.